tegenton/Robotics17/Day08/PITCHME.md

 ---
 # Looping

-Let's with a quick and dirty loop
+Let's start with a quick and dirty loop

 * create an integer variable called x with a value of 0
 * use that variable as the brightness for ```analogWrite()```